Chuckv01/capacitor-localstorage-migration/README.md

 # capacitor-localstorage-migration

-Migration of legacy localStorage data from legacy web views on Android and iOS.
+Migration of localStorage data from legacy web views on Android and iOS.

-When migrating old iOS apps from UIWebView to WKWebView, localStorage data is stored in different locations, which can cause users to lose their data during the transition.
-This plugin handles the migration of localStorage data from the UIWebView storage location to the WKWebView storage location.

 ## Install